symfony/symfony-docs/book/configuration.rst

 * *PHP*: Very powerful but less readable than standard configuration formats.

-* *Annoatations*: Code and configuration are in the same place, simple to learn and to use, concise to write.
+* *Annotations*: Code and configuration are in the same place, simple to learn and to use, concise to write.

 The supported formats with their orders are: